-ASC 740-10-30 was adopted from the date of its inception.
 ASC 740-10 clarifies the accounting for uncertainty in income taxes recognized in an entity's consolidated financial statements and prescribes a recognition threshold and measurement attributes for financial statement disclosure of tax positions taken or expected to be taken on a tax return.
 Under ASC 740-10, the impact of an uncertain income tax position on the income tax return must be recognized at the largest amount that is more-likely-than-not to be sustained upon audit by the relevant taxing authority.
-An uncertain income tax position will not be recognized if it has less than a 50% likelihood of being sustained.
-Additionally, ASC 740-10 provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
+An uncertain income tax position will not be recognized if it has less than a 50% likelihood of being sustained Additionally, ASC 740-10 provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 As a result of the implementation of ASC 740-10 and currently, the Company does not have a liability for unrecognized income tax benefits.